microsoft/qsharp/katas/content/qft/binary_fraction_classical/solution.md

 "codePath": "./SolutionA.qs"
 })

 Alternatively, you can do this in a single rotation using the $R1$ gate if you convert the array $j$ into a rotation angle.
-You'll need the angle $2\pi \cdot 0.j_1j_2 \dots j_n$, and this fraction can be calculated by converting the bit notation into an integer and dividing it by $2^n$.
+You'll need the angle $2\pi \cdot 0.j_1j_2 \dots j_n$, and this fraction can be calculated by converting the bit string into an integer $j$ (using big endian notation) and dividing it by $2^n$.

-This solution is better when considered on its own, but it will not be as helpful as the first one once you get to the next task!
+This solution is better when considered on its own, since it involves doing only a single rotation rather than a series of them.
+However, it will not be as helpful as the first one once you get to the next task!

 @[solution]({
 "id": "qft__binary_fraction_classical_solution_b",